-Company investment activity in Romania is placed in the "low investment contracting", significantly below the EU average, this being particularly low in the case of SMEs.
-Furthermore, as a result of the COVID-19 crisis, SMEs with a negative investment outlook2, are more likely to abandon or delay their investment plans.
+Company investment activity in Romania is placed significantly below EU average, particularly in the case of SMEs.
+Furthermore, as a result of the COVID-19 crisis, SMEs are more likely to abandon or delay their investment plans, with an investment outlook being on a negative trend.

-EIF expects to support financial intermediaries in originating final recipient debt transactions, which meet the enhanced access to finance measures described in the InvestEU Call for Expression of Interest published on EIF's website.
+EIF expects to support financial intermediaries in originating final recipient debt transactions which meet the enhanced access to finance measures described in the InvestEU Call for Expression of Interest published on EIF's website.
 These measures ensure that the debt financing support provided to target final recipients is made with more favourable terms, compared to the standard credit and collection policies of financial intermediaries.
-The measures include, but are not limited to, improvement in financing tenors, pricing conditions, collateral requirements and other.
+The measures include: